-One of the comments I sometimes hear is, “I have often thought about writing a book, but I just don’t know where to start.”
+One of the comments I often hear is, “I have thought about writing a book, but I just don’t know where to start.”

 I believe we all have great ideas bopping around in our heads.
 Sometimes we dismiss them.
 It might be because we are tired or don’t have time.
-Other times it is because it is just an idea, and we don’t know where to go with the it.
-Sometimes, it is because we don’t think it is worthy.
-We bury the idea in the crevices of our minds—and it pops out from time to time to remind us it is still there.
+Other times, it is because we don’t know where to go with the ideas.
+Often, it is because we don’t think the idea is worthy.
+We bury those little nuggets in the crevices of our minds—and they pop out from time to time to remind us it is still there.

 All books start as ideas.
 Sometimes the story line is clear from the beginning to the end.
 Other times, the beginning or the end may be clear but what fits in the middle is mush.
-This is how book #7 started.
-(It is unnamed so far and will be released the end of this summer.)
-I wrote the beginning and the end before the middle was completed because I had more research to verify.
-However, I knew how it was going to end and I wanted to get it down.
-Once I had the ending completed, I was able to find the information I needed.
-Then the middle was finished.
-That is the only novel I have written that way.
+This is how the Road to Montana began.
+I wrote the beginning and the end before the middle was completed because more research was needed.
+However, I knew how it was going to end and wanted to get it down.
+Once I had the ending completed, our travels gave me the information I needed to complete the book.
+That is my only novel written that way.
 You will have to see if you can tell the difference!

 I believe you should write your ideas down.
 If they are random and all over the place, try to organize them.
 If you file them digitally, make sure you save them in a file you can find again!
 Creative names are forgotten and then the ideas are lost.

-Even save your beginnings.
-Sometimes what is not a great beginning for a book might be a great beginning for a chapter.
-Or maybe, some of those incomplete starts can be combined to make a great beginning.
+Even save your discarded beginnings.
+Sometimes what is not a great beginning for a book might be a great beginning for a different chapter.
+Or maybe, some of those incomplete starts can be combined to make a great beginning for a different book.
+Discarded book names can even become chapter names.

 Novels can ferment in my mind for a time.
 Once they are done fermenting though, I am rushing to begin.
-So far, my novels have taken anywhere from three weeks to seven months to write.
-I am currently working on books number ten.
-It is nearly done, and I finally know how it is going to end.
-Children’s books are different for me than writing novels.
-With a kid’s book, once the idea begins to percolate, I need to write it down immediately.
-If I don’t, I may lose parts of it.
+So far, my novels have taken anywhere from three weeks to a year to write.
+My Civil War series has definitely taken the longest.

 Did you know that Louis L’Amour didn’t label his chapters or kill off his main characters?
 I love his books.
 In fact, I own all of them.
 However, I didn’t notice either of those things until I started writing myself.